jkenlooper/cookiecutter-chill/{{ cookiecutter.project_slug }}/README.md

 This uses [docker-machine commands](https://docs.docker.com/machine/overview/) to deploy to a [DigitalOcean](https://www.digitalocean.com/) droplet.
-A staging or sandbox environment can be set up on your own machine with [VirtualBox](https://www.virtualbox.org/), but is not set up to use https.
+A staging or sandbox environment can be set up on your own machine with [VirtualBox](https://www.virtualbox.org/), but is not set up to use HTTPS.

 ### Staging with VirtualBox

 Test the production deployment on your own machine.
-Create a virtualbox host with docker.
-Note that the https won't work here unless you create a cert for the staging address.
+Create a VirtualBox host with docker.
+Note that the HTTPS won't work here unless you create a cert for the staging address.

 ```